Maintenance

 Tires and Rims

-Before the vehicle is used, drivers should make sure that no unauthorized wheel rims are used.
-Tires should not show cuts, abrasions, or bulges.
-The minimum tread depth is 1.6 mm and tires should be evenly worn.
-Air pressure levels should also be checked, and drivers should make sure that the valve stem is securely in place and not leaking air.
-Lug nuts should not show rust or cracks.
-When the driver checks the axle seal, it should be secure and show no leaks.
+Make sure no unauthorized wheel rims are in use.
+Tires should be free of cuts, abrasions, and bulges, evenly worn, and at a minimum tread depth of 1.6 mm.
+Check air pressure, and confirm the valve stem is securely in place and not leaking air.
+Lug nuts should show no rust or cracks.
+The axle seal should be secure and leak-free.

 Horn

-The functionality of the horn should be checked in every pre-trip inspection to ensure that it works in emergencies.
+Check the horn in every pre-trip inspection so it works when it’s needed in an emergency.

 Windshield Wipers

-As trivial as windshield wipers may seem, they are a part of every Class A pre-trip inspection checklist.
-Drivers must ensure wipers and fluid supply are working.
-The windshield wiper fluid should also be refilled.
+Trivial as they seem, windshield wipers are part of every Class A pre-trip inspection checklist.
+Confirm the wipers and fluid supply work, and top up the washer fluid.

 Rearview Mirrors

-No CDL pre-trip inspection cheat sheet is complete without the mention of rearview mirrors.
-All of them should be intact and clean without cracks or damage.
-Drivers should also ensure that they are properly aligned.
+No CDL pre-trip inspection cheat sheet is complete without rearview mirrors.
+They should all be intact, clean, and free of cracks or damage, and properly aligned.

 Coupling Devices

-When the vehicle is coupled to a trailer, the truck pre-inspection needs to include coupling devices.
-Air connectors need to be connected on both ends and show no signs of tangling, dragging, or damage.
-The same goes for the electrical lines, and the safety latch should be in place.
-The fifth-wheel platform is not allowed to have unauthorized welds and should not show cracks or signs of damage.
-Drivers should inspect the glad hands to check that the seals are in good condition and not leaking air.
-Mounting bolts should be tightly in place.
-The skid plate needs to be properly greased, and the release arm secure in a fully locked position.
-The kingpin should be firm and secure as well, while showing no cracks or damage.
-The locking jaw is intact and locks securely around the kingpin.
-The apron is also mounted and secured with no signs of cracks.
-The sliding fifth-wheel locking pins need to be in a fully locked position.
+When the vehicle is coupled to a trailer, the truck pre-inspection has to include the coupling devices.
+Air connectors need to be connected on both ends with no tangling, dragging, or damage — the same goes for the electrical lines, and the safety latch must be in place.
+The fifth-wheel platform cannot carry unauthorized welds and should show no cracks or damage.
+Inspect the glad hands to confirm the seals are in good condition and not leaking air, and check that mounting bolts are tight.
+The skid plate should be properly greased and the release arm secure in a fully locked position.
+The kingpin should be firm and secure with no cracks or damage, the locking jaw intact and locked securely around it.
+The apron should be mounted and secured with no cracks, and the sliding fifth-wheel locking pins fully locked.

 Emergency Equipment